+Grazing impacts within the proposed restoration areas would be managed via livestock fencing, enclosing the entire restoration area.
 Livestock should be completely removed for the first three years after restoration to allow the bog to recover, after which an assessment should inform subsequent grazing.
-An assessment may indicate that continued exclusion of livestock is recommended, or there may be a benefit to low levels of grazing in appropriate seasons.
-The recommended grazing level for bogs is 0.02 Livestock Units (LU)/ha/year^{27,28} (see Table 4-1 for details).
-Should livestock grazing be recommended after three years, grazing should take place within the summer/autumn season at the levels outlined in Table 4-1 and livestock would be removed during the winter to avoid erosion27.
+An assessment may indicate that continued exclusion of livestock is recommended, or there may be a benefit in some areas to low levels of grazing in appropriate seasons.
+The recommended grazing level for bogs is 0.02 Livestock Units (LU)/ha/year (see Table 4-1 for details).
+Should livestock grazing be recommended after three years, grazing should take place within the summer/autumn season at the levels outlined in Table 4-1 and livestock would be removed during the winter to avoid erosion.